Shukubo(Temple lodging)

 *It is unsafe to enter the bath right after consuming alcohol.
 As such, please ensure a considerable amount of time has passed after drinking before entering the bath.

-Futon (Japanese style bedding)
+Futon (Traditional Japanese bedding)

 The traditional bedding that will be provided to you at the temple you are staying is known as a futon.
 Though you may be familiar with futons in your home country, a traditional Japanese futon differs quite significantly.
 A typical Japanese futon is made of strong tightly woven cloth and cotton stuffing, and includes a mattress (shikibuton), a quilt (kakebuton), sheets, and a pillow.
 The Japanese futon also differs from that of futons in other countries in that it is laid out upon the floor-usually over a woven rice mat known as a tatami mat.
 Once the futon is laid out, sheets are put over the mattress, the quilt is put over both the mattress and the sheets, and an additional sheet is placed over this to make for quite the comfortable night’s sleep.